mandrasch/ddev-pull-wp-scripts/README.md

 ## TODOs

+- [ ] Add support for 'ddev push child-theme'
 - [ ] Use "- REMOTE_DB_CHARSET=utf8" as optional parameter, only use it in provider script if it is set
 - [ ] Test SSH with password-based auth, should be working as well?
 - [ ] Only single quotes are currently support with getting db values via bash (because of cut -d = delimiter is `'`)
 - [ ] PHP 8.1 support?
 WP-CLI threw some errors, maybe fixed in new release? https://make.wordpress.org/cli/2022/01/26/wp-cli-v2-6-0-release-notes/
+- [ ] Find out how to integrate https://git-updater.com/ within this workflow (See: https://github.com/afragen/git-updater/issues/716)

 ## Acknowledgements